 Another option is biological control agents like fungi, which can kill termites effectively.
 The EPA does not regulate non-chemical treatments.

 As termite control experts in Virginia, we use chemical treatments that have been proven safe and effective by the EPA.
 These chemicals have demonstrated that they can provide structure protection and go straight to the source of your termite problem.

 Call Professional Termite Pest Control Experts in Virginia

 Even when you follow all of these suggestions to keep termites away, you may find yourself having to deal with them.
 They are voracious eaters and will find the tiniest nook and cranny of your home in Virginia Beach

 to invade if it means a meal.

 At Mitchell Pest, we use the most up-to-date technology and products to battle pests, and we will use natural products and baits whenever possible.
-We also offer free initial inspections before the service, as well as termite damage repair options after the service has been completed.
+We also offer professional initial inspections before the service, as well as termite damage repair options after the service has been completed.

 Don’t let termites get the upper hand and destroy the structural integrity of your home.
 Call